mennockramer/SubclassCommands/README.md

 # SubclassCommands
 Changes RGB lighting or executes user-specified commands based on their currently equipped Destiny 2 subclass.

-For those who don't have Python installed, a .exe can be found in `/dist`.
-If you don't trust that, but still want an .exe, use PyInstaller like I did.

 Note: if you are using this program with SteelSeries Engine, this must be started **after** SteelSeries Engine, as Engine generates a new API port on boot.

 # Config file options